 - 1/2 teaspoon vanilla extract

-- 1 cup zucchini finely grated and drained
+- 1 cup zucchini finely grated

 Stir together coconut flour, cocoa, sweetener, cinnamon, baking soda, baking powder, and salt.